MatthewDulcich/Table-Tennis-Umpire/README.md

 ---

 ## Output Directory
-- Processed videos and logs are saved in the `output/` directory.
+- Processed videos are saved in the `output_videos/` directory.
-- Ensure this directory exists or is created during runtime.
+- Ensure this directory exists.

 ---